Skip to Content

 Underground Vaults

-Contained beneath the streets near the Royal Mile, they’re a network of preserved vaults that used to be home to a wide variety of people until they were lost to time.
+Contained beneath the streets near the Royal Mile in the UNESCO World Heritage Site old town, they’re a network of preserved vaults that used to be part of the old town and home to a wide variety of people until they were lost to time.

-Going underground is fun, exhilarating and a little bit spooky.
+Going to the underground city is fun, exhilarating and a little bit spooky.
 You need to book a tour to access the vaults, but it’s well worth it.
 You’ll learn a lot about Edinburgh’s past and the reason why the vaults exist in the first place.

 National Museum of Scotland